Ugo-Obiako/flask-project/README.md

 # flask-project

 ## Purpose
-Creating a simple website with Flask and SQLite.
+Creating a simple website with Python, Flask, SQLite and APIs.